 A centrally located public open space is envisioned for this site.
 It should be designed to accommodate community activities ranging from farmers markets to seasonal festivals.
 The space should have at least two retail frontages and preferably be located along the new internal street recommended for this property.
 The space should include outdoor seating, trees, and landscaping to provide shade and complement the hardscape.
-Although it is desirable that there should be one centrally located public open space, it is possible that if the property is developed in phases there could be more than one public open space.
-Every effort should be made to create one large, central public space on this property even if there are additional open spaces due to phased development of the property.
+It is desirable that there should be one centrally located public open space.
+However, it is possible that, initially, a single, central open space would not be possible if the property is developed in phases.
+Every effort should be made to create one large, central public space on this property, even if there are additional open spaces due to phased development of the property.
 This central open space can be public (owned by the M-NCPPC Department of Parks as a Civic Green Urban Park) or private, and the responsibility for owning, managing, operating and programming the space should be determined during the development review process.

 This central open space can be achieved through a combination of various CR mechanisms.
-First, a CR Zone optional method development is required to provide a minimum amount of Public Use Space, not to exceed 10 percent of the total site (depending upon the area of the site and the number of right-of-way frontages).
+A CR Zone Optional Method development is required to provide a minimum amount of Public Use Space (5 to 10 percent of the total site, depending upon the area of the redevelopment site and the number of right-of-way frontages).

-Second, the CR Zone provides incentive density for providing major public facilities such as parks, schools, recreation centers, and other public infrastructure amenities.
-An optional method development on this property could provide an open space as a major public facility under this provision to achieve incentive density.

-Lastly, the CR Zone also allows incentive density for public open space above the minimum required Public Use Space as part of the Quality Building and Site Design density criterion.
+The CR Zone permits a project to earn incentive density under the Optional Method, allowing the property to go above the maximum Standard Method density of 0.5, for providing various public benefits.
+One category of such public benefits is major public facilities such as parks, schools, recreation centers, and other public infrastructure amenities.
+An Optional Method development on this property could provide additional open space above the minimum required Public Use Space as a major public facility under this provision to achieve incentive density.
+The CR Zone also allows incentive density for public open space above the minimum required Public Use Space as part of the Quality Building and Site Design public benefit category.